GourSE/telegram_bot/README.md

 - to send a message to a chat, you first have to know the chat ID of the user or the group chat ID

   then you'll have to reply to a message with the chat ID like this

   ![](./images/01.png)

-    by that you can send text message or sticker to a group chat or user
+    by that you can send text message, sticker or media to a group chat or user

 -------